 Create and build a code component

-This topic demonstrates how to create and deploy code components using Power Apps CLI.
+This article demonstrates how to create and deploy code components using Power Apps CLI.
 Ensure that you have installed Microsoft Power Apps CLI.

 Create a new component

-To begin, open Developer Command Prompt for VS 2017 after installing Power Apps CLI.
+To begin, open Developer Command Prompt for VS 2017 or higher after installing Power Apps CLI.

-In the Developer Command Prompt for VS 2017, create a new folder on your local machine, for example, C:\Users\your name\Documents\My_code_Component using the command
+In the Developer Command Prompt, create a new folder on your local machine, for example, C:\Users\your name\Documents\My_code_Component using the command

 mkdir <Specify the folder name>.